neovim/neovim/MAINTAIN.md

 user's workflow.
 In these cases, a deprecation policy is needed to properly inform users of the change.

-When a feature is slated to be removed it should:
+When a (non-experimental) feature is slated to be removed it should:

 1. Be _soft_ deprecated in the _next_ release
   - Use of the deprecated feature will still work.